Nominative determinism: Background

 Because of the potentially humorous nature of aptronyms, a number of newspapers have collected them.
 The San Francisco Chronicle columnist Herb Caen reported irregularly on reader-submitted examples, including a substitute teacher Mr. Fillin, a piano teacher Patience Scales, and the Vatican's spokesman on the evils of rock 'n' roll, Cardinal Rapsong.
 Similarly, the journalist Bob Levey on occasion listed examples sent in by readers of his column in The Washington Post: a food industry consultant named Faith Popcorn, a lieutenant called Sergeant, and a tax accountant called Shelby Goldgrab.
 A Dutch newspaper, Het Parool, had an irregularly featured column called "Nomen est omen" (Note: Nomen est omen is a Latin phrase meaning "the name is the sign".
 It is attributed to the Roman playwright Plautus.) with Dutch examples.
 Individual name collectors have also published books of aptronyms.
 The onomastic scholar R. M. Rennick called for more verification of aptronyms appearing in newspaper columns and books.
 Lists of aptronyms in science, medicine, and law are more reliable as they tend to be drawn from easily verifiable sources.

+Robin Mahfood, former president and CEO of nonprofit organization Food for the Poor.

+Though most examples of aptronyms consist of people's surnames, there are also cases of full names which correlate with their holders' careers.
+A humorous example is Robin Mahfood, who was CEO and president of nonprofit organization Food For The Poor until 2020.
+His name has a very similar pronunciation with the phrase "robbing my food", and its correlation with his charity work in donating food has made him the subject of internet memes.